LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 ### Version 2.8 [20/12/2020]

+- [x] Fixed an issue that doesn't allow mod installation
+- [x] Resolved a bug where save the settings before install the patch may start unexpected crash
+- [x] Resolved a bug where the Console Key was not being set on the initial installation of the mods
+- [x] New ToolTips added
 - [x] HUD changed due to new options available
 - [x] Released the `Dump Game Option` option (yamashi)
 - [x] Released the `Debugger` option (yamashi)